A Riemannian ADMM: Applications and Numerical Experiments

-for our RADMM \eqref{R_admm_Moreau_spca}, where $F(X):=-\frac{1}{2}\Tr(X^\top A^\top A X)+\mu\|X\|_{1}$.
+for ManPG \eqref{manpg_spca}, RSG \eqref{rgrad_spca} and RADMM \eqref{R_admm_Moreau_spca}, where $F(X):=-\frac{1}{2}\Tr(X^\top A^\top A X)+\mu\|X\|_{1}$.
 Moreover, we also terminate the three algorithms when the maximal iteration number, which is set $1000$, is reached.
 For different combinations of $\mu$, $n$ and $p$, we report the objective value ``obj'' ($F(X^k)$ for ManPG and RSG, and $F(Y^k)$ for RADMM), CPU time and the sparsity of the solution ``Spa'' in Table \ref{table_spca_sparsity}.
 Here the ``sparsity'' is the percentage of the zero entries of the iterate ($X^k$ for ManPG and RSG, and $Y^k$ for RADMM).
 Moreover, note that $Y^k$ in RADMM \eqref{R_admm_Moreau_spca} is not on the Stiefel manifold, we thus report the constraint violation ``infeas'', which is defined as $\|(Y^k)^\top Y_k - I_p\|_{F}$, in Table \ref{table_spca_sparsity} for RADMM.
-From Table \ref{table_spca_sparsity} we have the following observations: (i) both ManPG and RADMM generated very sparse solutions, while RSG cannot generate sparse solutions; (ii) RSG is very slow.
+From Table \ref{table_spca_sparsity} we have the following observations: (i) both ManPG and RADMM generated sparse solutions especially when $\mu$ is large, while RSG is not capable of generating sparse solutions; (ii) RSG is very slow.
 It cannot decrease the objective value to the same level as ManPG and RADMM; (iii) RADMM is always faster than ManPG, sometimes is about 10 to 20 times faster. (iv) In most cases, RADMM yields iterates with better objective value than ManPG, and although $Y^k$ generated by RADMM is not on the Stiefel manifold, the constraint violation is small -- usually in the order of $10^{-6}$-$10^{-8}$.

 To better illustrate the behavior of the three algorithms, we further draw some figures in Figure \ref{fig:spca_cpu_time}, to show how the objective function value decreases along with the CPU time.
+Here and in all figures presented later, we use the minimum function value returned by all tested algorithms as $f^*$.
 From Figure \ref{fig:spca_cpu_time} we can clearly see that RGS quickly stops decreasing the objective value, while both ManPG and RADMM can decrease the objective value to a much lower level.
 Moreover, RADMM is much faster than ManPG.

 We also compare our RADMM \eqref{R_admm_Moreau_spca} with SOC~\cite{lai2014splitting} and MADMM~\cite{kovnatsky-madmm-2016}.
 Before we present the numerical comparisons, we remind the reader that there is no convergence guarantee for SOC and MADMM.
 The SOC \eqref{soc} algorithm for solving problem \eqref{sPCA} actually solves the following equivalent problem: